-Figure 5-2: Examples of Historical Surface Mapping and Underground Geology Maps (A) a Surface Geology Map around the Dragon Mine (1 to 800 ft scale) and (B) Geology Map of Underground Workings at 300 level of the Iron Blossom Mine (1:400 ft scale)
+Figure 5-2: Examples of historical surface mapping and underground geology maps (A) a surface geology map around the Dragon Mine (1 to 800 ft scale) and (B) geology map of underground workings at 300 level of the Iron Blossom Mine (1:400 ft scale)

 Years Activities Company Description 1943- 1944 Drilling Mintintic Four drilled along the margins of the Silver City stockwork which had been historically thought to be the source of mineralization in the Main District.
 1950's Exploration Anaconda Evaluated the igneous terrain in Southwest Tintic for porphyry Cu potential.
-1962- 1967 Drilling Bear Creek Mining Southwest Tintic Chalcocite Blanket Project: Thirty shallow (mostly 100 - 150 m) rotary drillholes ("RC") (SWT-1 through SWT-30) were drilled on an approximate 600 m grid targeting a shallow chalcocite blanket above a suspected porphyry.
-A sub-economic copper resource was delineated based on 10 of these holes.
+1962- 1967 Drilling Bear Creek Mining Southwest Tintic Chalcocite Blanket Project: Thirty shallow (mostly 100 - 150 m) rotary drill holes ("RC") (SWT-1 through SWT-30) were drilled on an approximate 600 m grid targeting a shallow chalcocite blanket above a suspected porphyry.
+A sub-economic copper resource was delineated based on 10 these holes.
 Holes assayed for Au and Ag but returned low grades.
 1967 Data Evaluation Bear Creek Mining Treasure Hill area: evaluated data to establish whether there was interest in acquiring claims.
 Due to insufficient information the acquisition was not completed.
-1968- 1981 Drilling Bear Creek Mining Primary Porphyry Copper-Molybdenum Project: Seven diamond drillholes (SWT-31 through SWT-37) completed to test deep porphyry copper-molybdenum target.
-Assays indicated the presence of a low-grade porphyry Cu system, with approximately 0.2 % Cu intersected in drillholes 31, 32, 33, 36 and 37.
-The potential for Cu-skarn mineralization targets in the Paleozoic carbonates adjacent to the Diamond Gulch quartz monzonite porphyry was proposed during this period of exploration.
-1981- 1984 Drilling Tintic Joint Venture Drillhole SWT-30 was deepened from 601 m to 945 m, due to the surface exposure of a latite dyke similar to ones associated with higher grade copper mineralization at Safford, Arizona.
+1968- 1981 Drilling Bear Creek Mining Primary Porphyry Copper-Molybdenum Project: Seven diamond drill holes (SWT-31 through SWT-37) completed to test deep porphyry copper-molybdenum prospect.
+Assays indicated the presence of a low-grade porphyry Cu system, with approximately 0.2 % Cu intersected in drill holes 31, 32, 33, 36 and 37.
+The potential for Cu-skarn mineralization prospects in the Paleozoic carbonates adjacent to the Diamond Gulch quartz monzonite porphyry was proposed during this period of exploration.
+1981- 1984 Drilling Tintic Joint Venture Drill hole SWT-30 was deepened from 601 m to 945 m, due to the surface exposure of a latite dyke similar to ones associated with higher grade copper mineralization at Safford, Arizona.
 Short assessment holes were drilled in 1980, 1981 and 1984.
-1981 Drilling Bear Creek Mining Three drillholes (W-1, W-2 and W-3) completed.
+1981 Drilling Bear Creek Mining Three drill holes (W-1, W-2 and W-3) completed.
 No details on the respective intended target(s) are of public knowledge.
 1982- 1982 Exploration Anaconda Treasure Hill area: evaluated leases for bonanza vein and stockwork potential.
 This and several other areas were proposed as hot springs environments based on mapping and sampling.
 Additional work was recommended.
-1982- 1984 Drilling Exxon Ten, shallow angled RC drillholes (E-1 through E-10) were collared on and near Treasure Hill.
+1982- 1984 Drilling Exxon Ten, shallow angled RC drill holes (E-1 through E-10) were collared on and near Treasure Hill.
 Drilling was based on mapping, geochemical sampling, and IP surveys and targeted shallow fissure veins and surrounding wall rock potential.
 1985 Assaying Diamond Bullion Leached capping and chalcocite blanket zones of the SWT Porphyry were systematically re-assayed for gold and silver.
 Only low-grade assay results were returned.
 1987- 1989 Drilling/Exploration Centurion/Western Mining Majority of work was completed around the Mammoth Mine and areas to the north.
-Three drillholes were drilled in the extreme northern portion of the Southwest Tintic area, just north of the Dragon Pit to test shallow portions of the Au-Ag-Cu Dragon Fissure Vein and small, surface, gossanous pods.
+Three drill holes were drilled in the extreme northern portion of the Southwest Tintic area, just north of the Dragon Pit to test shallow portions of the Au-Ag- Cu Dragon Fissure Vein and small, surface, gossanous pods.
 No significant assay results were returned.

-Table 5-3: Summary of Exploration Work Conducted Post-1943 and Prior to IVNE Acquiring the Tintic Project
+Table 5-3: Summary of exploration work conducted post-1943 and prior to IE acquiring the Tintic Project.